PostHog/posthog.com/contents/blog/ab-testing-guide-for-engineers.md

 No clear, measurable goal = ambiguous results you can't action.

 ### 2. A clear hypothesis about why your changes will achieve your goal
+Not having a well-defined hypothesis is one of the most [common A/B testing mistakes](/blog/ab-testing-mistakes) people make.

-A well-defined hypothesis focuses your testing and guides your decision-making by providing a framework for evaluating your results.
+A good hypothesis focuses your testing and guides your decision-making by providing a framework for evaluating your results.
 It should include your goal metric, how you think your change will improve it, and any other important context.
 For example:

 > Showing a short tutorial video during onboarding will help users understand how to use our product.
 As a result, we expect to see more successful interactions with the app, fewer customer support queries, and reduced churn (our primary goal) among tested users.

 This is a good hypothesis because it enables you to break down which metrics you'll focus on in your test:

-- How many users watch the video.
+- How many users watch the video
-- What portion of the video did they view.
+- What portion of the video did they view
-- Successful interactions with the app features.
+- Successful interactions with the app features
-- The number of customer support queries.
+- The number of customer support queries
-- Churn rate.
+- Churn rate

 Then, once you've collected data with your test, you can use these metrics to analyze if your test was a success or not.